Skip to content

 Additional Iliacus Muscle Pain Symptoms

-• Vertical low back pain along the lumbar vertebrae [2]
+• Vertical lower back pain along the lumbar spine [2]

-• Pain and difficultly when standing up after sitting for a long time [1]
+• Pain and difficulty standing up after sitting for a long time [1]

 • Comfort when side-lying in the fetal position [1]